PaulinaWdowicz/PaulinaWdowicz/README.md

 ### About me

 My name is Paulina Wdowicz.
+I work as a manual tester for a vehicle and human body simulation desktop program suite(engineering; traffic accident physical simulations).
+Experienced in cooperation with programming and QA teams to develop and ship bug-free, intuitive software.
+Participated in 2 program releases and 4minor patch releases.
+Previously, I worked in the field of waste management in the two largest waste management companies in Warsaw.
+My position required me to be precise, to pay attention to details, to stay in contact with customers and to meet deadlines.
+Passionate about video games (Witcher, Gothic), streaming and tabletop RPGs.

 In 2019, I graduated with the title of MSc. at the Warsaw University of Technology (Faculty of Building Installations, Faculty of Hydro and Environmental Engineering).
-During my engineering studies at Warsaw University of Technology, I was a part of WUT Students’ Council, where I got invaluable experience in student project planning and execution.
-Since graduation, I have worked in the field of waste management in the two largest waste management companies in Warsaw: MPO sp .z o.o. and "BYŚ" by Wojciech Byśkiniewicz.
-Working in the above positions related to waste records required meticulousness and repeatability.
-In addition, at the turn of 2019 and 2020, I had the opportunity to participate in the tests of the BDO web application (Database on products, packaging and waste management).

-Currently, I work as a manual software tester, where I am responsible for, among others: testing manual desktop applications, reporting errors, designing and creating scripts to automate testing in LUA and preparing test documentation.

 #### Contact me
 - paulina.wdowicz1@gmail.com